Managing PostgreSQL users

 The password must be from 8 to 128 characters long.

 You can also generate a new password using Connection Manager.
-To do this, specify --generate-password
+To do this, replace --password=<new_password> with --generate-password.

 -

-Open the current Terraform configuration file that defines your infrastructure.
+Open the current Terraform configuration file describing your infrastructure.

-For more information about creating this file, see Creating clusters.
+For more information about creating this file, see this guide.

-For a complete list of editable fields in the Managed Service for PostgreSQL cluster user configuration, see the Terraform provider documentation
+For a complete list of editable fields in the Managed Service for PostgreSQL cluster user configuration, see the Terraform provider documentation.

 -